hariszaf/darn/index.md

 # Dark mAtteR iNvesigator (DARN) <br/> understanding the unknown unknowns

-This site may be considered as supplementary material for the DARN publication, including all the Krona plots discussed.
+On this page, we present the Krona plots returned by DARN regarding the analyses implemented for its corresponding publication.

-A series of samples were investigated to establish the presence of bacterial and non-bacterial dark matter on COI data.
+A series of samples were investigated to establish the presence of bacterial and non-bacterial dark matter on COI data, in an attempt to represent the various feautures thay may affect such studies.
-To this end, marine, estuarine and samples from lakes were gathered.
-In the case of marine samples, both bulk and eDNA samples were collected.

 In the sections to follow, we present all the Krona plots of each case in a single plot, meaning that for all the different tests of a single case, all Kronas are embeded on a single plot and you may compare them